Our Care Team

 Palliative Care Medical Director

-Dr. Kate Tindall has joined Austin Palliative Care as the Palliative Care Medical Director.
-She is dual board-certified in Internal Medicine and Hospice and Palliative Medicine.
-She completed her training, including her Palliative Medicine fellowship, at UTSW.
-She was most recently working as the Assistant Medical Director of the Palliative Care team for Parkland Hospital as well as Assistant Professor at the UTSW Medical School.
-She brings a passion for providing compassionate, patient-centered care to the seriously ill population and is thrilled to offer this care to the Austin community, where she grew up..
+Dr. Kate Tindall is the medical director for Austin Palliative Care, Hospice Austin’s home-based palliative care program for patients who are not eligible for hospice care or who may be undergoing curative treatment.
+She is dual board-certified in Hospice & Palliative Medicine and Internal Medicine.
+She completed her training, including her Palliative Medicine fellowship, at UT Southwestern Medical School in Dallas.
+Before joining APC, Dr. Tindall was the Assistant Medical Director of the Palliative Care team for Parkland Hospital as well as Assistant Professor at the UTSW Medical School.
+She brings a passion for providing compassionate, patient-centered care to the seriously ill population.

-She has moved here with her husband, Mark, who is a federal prosecutor with the United States Attorney’s office and their two children.
-Dr. Tindall is happy to return to Austin to be reunited with her family that lives here.
-She spends most of her time trying to keep up with her two children, but also enjoys being outdoors, reading, cooking and traveling.
+She and her husband, Mark, who is a federal prosecutor with the United States Attorney’s office, have three children.
+When not working, Dr. Tindall spends most of her time trying to keep up with her kids and also enjoys being outdoors, reading, cooking and traveling.

 Brian King, RN, FNP, ACHPN